karol-dabrowski/messenger-symfony-example/README.md

 ## Codebase versions
 Each version of the codebase has its own branch.
-Currently viewed version is the starting point for [Command bus in Symfony application](https://karoldabrowski.com/blog/command-bus-in-symfony-application/).
+Currently viewed version is the result of [Command bus in Symfony application](https://karoldabrowski.com/blog/command-bus-in-symfony-application/) and the starting point for [Query bus in Symfony application](https://karoldabrowski.com/blog/query-bus-in-symfony-application/).

 ## Requirements
 * PHP 7.2.5 or greater